Sofia Richie Flaunts Amazing Abs & Lean Legs On Red Carpet Of The Venice Film Festival Opening Gala

 On Wednesday night, Sofia Richie, 21, graced the red carpet of the opening gala for the 76th Venice Film Festival, reports the Daily Mail.
-The model looked gorgeous in a grey sequin bralet and a matching, high-low skirt.
+The model looked gorgeous in a grey sequin bralette and a matching high-low skirt.
 The 21-year-old’s toned abs and lean legs were on full display.
-Sofia accessorized her chic ensemble with silver, drop earrings and a silver necklace.
+Sofia accessorized her chic ensemble with silver drop earrings and a silver necklace.
 The social media mogul opted for black heels, which elongated her already incredible legs.

-Sofia piled her honey-blond hair into a top-knot and wore minimal makeup that subtly enhanced her beautiful features.
+Sofia piled her honey-blonde hair into a top-knot and wore minimal makeup that subtly enhanced her beautiful features.

-The Inquisitr previously reported that the beauty was spotted wearing a tailored black suit and Bottega Veneta mules before arriving to the star-studded event.
+The Inquisitr previously reported that the beauty was spotted wearing a tailored black suit and Bottega Veneta mules before arriving at the star-studded event.
 The plunging blazer showed off Sofia’s killer curves.
 According to the Daily Mail, prior to the red carpet, the model posed for photographs, greeted fans, and signed autographs.

 A few days before jet setting off to Italy for the premiere of Hirokazu Kore-eda’s The Truth, the stunner celebrated her 21st birthday.